 Very easily grown from seed and quick to produce fruit, you can sow several seed right into your garden soil in late May where it will get full sun.
 Keep well watered until the seedling is established.
 Choose your strongest seedling and thin to ONE plant ~ they get pretty big (3′ x 3′ or more).

-One plant will give you more than you can use and some to share.
+One plant will give you all you can use and some to share.

 As it develops on the plant, the tomatillo fruit is surrounded by a paper-like husk.
 As the fruit matures, it fills the husk and can split it open by harvest-time.